HRTF Field: Unifying Measured HRTF Magnitude Representation with Neural Fields: Results and Discussions

 For our methods with three settings, we first train an IGON with the training data to learn the HRTF Field and then fix the model.
 During inference, we calculate $\mathbf{z}$ from the observable locations, then predict the magnitudes for the desired locations.

 We adopt two widely used mathematical interpolation methods for comparison, vector base amplitude panning (VBAP)~\cite{pulkki1997virtual} and 3D bilinear interpolation~\cite{freeland2004interpolation}.
-Both VBAP and bilinear approaches are to seek multiple neighboring positions and calculate a weighted combination of the neighboring magnitudes.
-We use the MATLAB function \href{https://www.mathworks.com/help/audio/ref/interpolatehrtf.html}{\texttt{interpolateHRTF}} for the implementation.
+Both VBAP and bilinear approaches seek multiple neighboring positions and calculate a weighted combination of the neighboring magnitudes.
+We use the MATLAB function \href{https://www.mathworks.com/help/audio/ref/interpolatehrtf.html}{\texttt{interpolateHRTF}} for implementation of both methods.

 Fig.~\ref{fig:interp} (b) and (c) show the reconstruction error and interpolation error, respectively.
 The bilinear and VBAP have 0 dB error at the source locations, since they only predict the desired locations.
 For our first setting Ours-R, the reconstruction error is low, but the interpolation error is quite high, even higher than 7 dB for frequencies over 5 kHz.
 This suggests that the model overfits the locations seen during training and fails to predict magnitudes at novel locations.
 With the Ours-T setup, the reconstruction error is higher, showing that combining all the datasets may make the regression difficult.
 This might suggest that a better normalization or calibration method besides Eq.~\eqref{eq:normalize} is needed to mitigate other factors.
 For interpolation, it outperforms VBAP and achieves similar results with bilinear between 4-10 kHz, and is better at higher frequencies.
 This shows that the manifold information is useful for interpolation, especially at high frequencies.
 As for the Ours-E setup, the result is similar to Ours-T, with only slight degradation in the reconstruction, showing the cross-dataset generalization ability of our proposed method.